mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

-the people are controlled by the twin pillars of the Free Party of Idas and the Indenturate, a quasi-religious authority that harbours the belief that achieving perfection in one’s works shall set them free in the afterlife.
+the people are controlled by the twin pillars of the Free Party of Idas and the Indenturate, a quasi-religious authority that harbours the belief that achieving perfection in one's works shall set them free in the afterlife.
 This afterlife is not spiritual but technological.
-After a life of labour, the sum total of one’s recorded experiences are assembled as a unique identity and set free in a virtual world where none of the trappings of authoritarianism exist.
+After a life of labour, the sum total of one's recorded experiences are assembled as a unique identity and set free in a virtual world where none of the trappings of authoritarianism exist.
 Idasians spend